M4p4/reddit-web-downloader/README.md

 #### How to use it?

-You can run the program on your local machine, but it may not be able to download certain external resources because those websites block download requests coming from localhost.
-The best option is to open the URL on GitHub or to modify the code and host it on your own web server.
+You can run the program on your local machine simple fork or clone the project and start it with `npm run dev`.
+The best option is to open the [project url here](https://reddit-web-downloader.vercel.app) or to modify the code and host it on your own web server.

 #### How does it work?